picnicml/doddle-model/README.md

 means that BLAS/LAPACK/ARPACK implementations are used.
 For more information see the [Breeze](https://github.com/scalanlp/breeze) documentation.

 ##### Memory
-If you encounter `java.lang.OutOfMemoryError: Java heap space` increase the maximum heap size with `-Xms` and `-Xmx` VM options.
-E.g. use `-Xms8192m -Xmx8192m` for initial and maximun heap space of 8Gb.
+If you encounter `java.lang.OutOfMemoryError: Java heap space` increase the maximum heap size with `-Xms` and `-Xmx` JVM properties.
+E.g. use `-Xms8192m -Xmx8192m` for initial and maximum heap space of 8Gb.
 Note that the maximum heap limit for the 32-bit JVM is 4Gb (at least in theory) so make sure to use 64-bit JVM if more memory is needed.
+If the error still occurs and you are using hyperparameter search or cross validation, see the next section.

+##### Parallelism
+To limit the number of threads running at one time (and thus memory consumption) when doing cross validation and hyperparameter search, a `FixedThreadPool` executor is used.
+By default, only a single thread is allowed.
+Set the `-DmaxNumThreads` JVM property to relax that, e.g. to allow for 100 threads use `-DmaxNumThreads=100`.

 ### Development
 Run the tests with `sbt test`.
 Concerning the code style, [PayPal Scala Style](https://github.com/paypal/scala-style-guide) and [Databricks Scala Guide](https://github.com/databricks/scala-style-guide) are roughly followed.
 Note that a maximum line length of 120 characters is used.